CurlyFire/ctf-sandbox/README.md

 https://github.com/users/CurlyFire/projects/4/views/1

 # Environments

-## UAT
 The CTF competition UI has all the features mentionned in the Sytem use cases section.
 Mailpit is used as a SMPT server for invitations and registrations, however, the emails all stay there and can be seen from the mailpit UI.
 If you require access to it, ask me and I will create a user for you to view all emails.
+## Acceptance
 - CTF competition : https://mvc-app-663949819005.us-central1.run.app
 - Mailpit : https://mailpit-ui-663949819005.us-central1.run.app

 # Deployment
-CI/CD is enabled for the main branch and will deploy to the UAT environement automatically.
+CI/CD is enabled for the main branch and will deploy to the Acceptance environement automatically.

 # Contribute
 ## Software requirements